MudBlazor/Templates/README.md

 [![Nuget](https://img.shields.io/nuget/v/MudBlazor?style=flat-square)](https://www.nuget.org/packages/MudBlazor/)

 In this repo you will find project templates for Blazor built with just MudBlazor.
-The idea is to provide templates that range from basic layout to more advanced application setups.
-It's a excellent place to start.
+The idea is to provide templates that range from a basic layout to more advanced application setups.
+It's an excellent place to start.

 ## Prerequisites